- Planning your arrival

 While housing in Paris can be challenging, it is not impossible, and there are several resources available to make your search easier.
 We highly recommend that you research accommodation options as early as possible.
 Common types of accommodations are student housing, private apartment rentals, living with a host family.

-EICAR provides support service and guidance.
+Once enrolled, EICAR provides support service and guidance.
 The school has partnerships with student residences that have accommodations nearby the school in the 18th, 19th, and 20th districts (“arrondissements”) of Paris.

 Note: it is advisable to live in the city or in a close and accessible suburb.

-Housing Financial Aid
+Housing Financial Assistance

 In France, students can apply for housing financial aid called “A.P.L.” (“Aide Personnalisée au Logement”) from a state assistance fund called C.A.F.
 (Caisse d’Allocation familiale).
 This aid could amount to approximately 200€/ month.
 EICAR provides assistance in filling out the APL application.